 The Salle des Bronzes

-Erected between 1551 and 1553, the Salle des Bronzes has more than 1,000 pieces of art created from bronze, as well as other precious metals.
+Erected between 1551 and 1553, the Salle des Bronzes has more than 1,000 pieces of art created from bronze and other precious metals.
 The pieces contained here include helmets, Hellenic rings, the crown of laurel in gold2, and so much more.
 Although the elements inside are incredible, Twombly’s mural on the ceiling stands out the most.

-His work has always been highly influenced by components of old Europe, as well as his fascination with Greek and Roman antiquity and its mythology and the mural in the Louvre is no different.
+His work has always been highly influenced by components of old Europe and his fascination with Greek and Roman antiquity and its mythology.
+The mural in the Louvre is no different.
 The ceiling is a monumental wash of blue intended to complement the Greek and Roman bronze statues in the Salle des Bronzes.

 The elegant blue, reminiscent of the hues of the Aegean Sea, provides a background for the floating discs that encompass the names of famous 4th-century Greek sculptors such as Phidias and Praxiteles.
 The names of these Hellenic sculptors are written with straight and bold strokes, while the mural covers the entire length and width of the surface.